west papua

 West Papua is colonised by the Netherlands (or the Dutch East Indies) along with the rest of the islands that currently constitute modern-day Indonesia.

-After seven decades of Dutch colonial rule The Republic of Indonesia is formed, declaring independence from the Netherlands and appointing Soekarno as its first President.
+After seven decades of Dutch colonial rule the 'Proklamasi' is signed and The Republic of Indonesia is formed, declaring independence from the Netherlands and appointing Sukarno as its first President.
 West Papua (or Netherlands New Guinea) remains under Dutch control, and starts preparing for its own independence.

 The Indonesian government – which recognises the profits that could be derived from Papua’s rich natural resources – contests the idea of Papuan independence, arguing instead that Western New Guinea should become part of Indonesia, such that Indonesia would be the successor state to the whole of the Dutch East Indies.

-Bilateral negotiations between Indonesia and the Netherlands take place between 1950- 1953, and from 1954 Indonesia takes the ongoing dispute to the United Nations.
+Bilateral negotiations between Indonesia and the Netherlands take place between 1950- 1953 without Papuan representation, and from 1954 Indonesia takes the ongoing dispute to the United Nations.
+Meanwhile, the Dutch oversee a cautious 'Papuanisation' of the civil service in West Papua, in preparation for Independence.

-A congress of Indigenous Papuans raises the Morning Star Flag on December 1st in what is now known as Jayapura, singing a new national anthem and announcing that West Papua is officially an independent nation.
-From then on, this is known as Independence Day.
+A congress of Indigenous Papuans (The New Guinea Council) raises the Morning Star Flag on December 1st in what is now known as Jayapura, singing a new national anthem and announcing that West Papua is officially an independent nation.
+This announcement - alongside the formation of a new Parliament - was declared 'in accordance with the ardent desire and yearning of our people'.
+From then until now, this is known as Independence Day.

 The declaration of West Papuan independence is not officially recognised by the international community, nor the Republic of Indonesia.
-Under pressure from America, the Dutch agree to relinquish Netherlands New Guinea to Indonesia under a UN Temporary Executive Authority (UNTEA).
+Under pressure from America - still concerned about the potential spread of Communism across Indonesia - the Dutch agree to relinquish Netherlands New Guinea to Indonesia under a UN Temporary Executive Authority (UNTEA).
+After a decade of diplomatic and military manoeuvring, Sukarno had successfully won UN and US backing for his Papuan ambitions.

-The New York Agreement is signed, stipulating that a Papuan vote on independence must be held before 1969.
+The Agreement stipulates that a Papuan vote on independence must be held before 1969.

 The Free Papua Movement, or Free Papua Organisation (OPM), is formed, seeking to take over Indonesian administration of Western New Guinea and declare an independent West Papua.

-In spite of being an undemocratic act, the vote is approved by the United Nations, cementing West Papua’s place under Indonesian rule.
+In spite of being an undemocratic act, the vote is approved by the United Nations, cementing West Papua’s place under Indonesian rule, in spite of reports that many voters had not understood what was going on, had voted under duress and had tried to retract their votes once they did understand what they had voted for.

-The West Papua National Liberation Army (TPN-PB) is formed as the military wing of the OPM, which is the beginning of decades of actions against the Indonesian state.
+The West Papua National Liberation Army (TPN-PB) is formed in 1973 as the military wing of the OPM, which is the beginning of decades of actions against the Indonesian state.

 West Papua is granted ‘Special Autonomy status’ via the Otsus law, with the idea that the Papuan Peoples’ Assembly (MRP) will have the right to administer local government and govern natural resources, including through receiving increased revenue from the Indonesian state.